tutumcloud/support-docs/feature-reference/tutum.yml_reference.md

 ```

 ## cpu_shares & mem_limit
 The relative CPU priority and the memory limit of the created containers.
-See the [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) for more information.
+See the [Runtime Constraints on CPU and Memory](https://docs.docker.com/reference/run/#runtime-constraints-on-cpu-and-memory) to learn more.

 ```
-cpu_sahes: 512
+cpu_shares: 512
 mem_limit: 100000m
 ```